CompuTec/computec-docs/docs/labels/using-computec-labels/sap-add-on/scenario1-goods-receipt-po.md

 - PhysicalName: Send to OneNote 16 (one of the printer's names available on this test server)
 - MaxCapacity: 75.

+Click [here](../../setup/configuration/general-configuration.md#printers) to find out more about printer configuration.

 ## Label Template

 We have to create a Label Template to which settings will be assigned and which itself will be assigned to a specific printer.